jackyzha0/jackyzha0.github.io/content/thoughts/idea list.md

 -   location-based ephemeral social groups with zero-knowledge proofs on location
     -   each location/city has a chat group which has a compound hash of all people in that location, derive only a boolean of whether a person is in a city or not without revealing exact location
     -   when a person leaves/arrives at a city, city hash is updated
--   [p2p](thoughts/peer-to-peer.md) reddit w custom chain crawlers and the ability to bake keys into content
--   autocomplete for rendered latex with a computer algebra system
 - Conversational GPS
   - why do we even look at a screen when we can just ask for directions as if it was a normal person lol
-- Discord bot for interacting with DAOs
 - sound-based hashing for cryptographic verification
 - google photos + olo radio (see [attention economy](thoughts/attention%20economy.md))
 * web3 action-space exploration
-	* Possible referents/verses extension?
 	- chain crawlers indexing smart contracts → creating logical relations
 	- prolog goal-first search? how can i prove that I can transmute resource A into resource B using relations on the network?
 	- suggesting what you can do with existing resources in your wallet